dvalle22/Mel-Danilo-Cody/docs/modify.md

 SET Age = 20
 WHERE fname = 'Eduard';
 ```
 We use [UPDATE](https://dvalle22.github.io/Mel-Danilo-Cody/docs/Glossary/#drop) here to modify data in an existing table.
 The [SET](https://dvalle22.github.io/Mel-Danilo-Cody/docs/Glossary/#set) clause is then used in conjuction with UPDATE to specificy exactly which columns we want to update.
-Finally, the [WHERE](https://dvalle22.github.io/Mel-Danilo-Cody/docs/Glossary/#where) clause is used as a filter to update only the column that matches our required constraint.
-Here, we are saying, update the 'user' table, and set the column 'Age' to 20, if and only if the first name of the user is 'Eduard'.
+Finally, the [WHERE](https://dvalle22.github.io/Mel-Danilo-Cody/docs/Glossary/#where) clause is used as a filter to update only the columns that matches our required constraint.
+Here, we are saying: update the 'user' table, and set the column 'Age' to 20, if and only if the first name of the user is 'Eduard'.

 Upon running the query, your user table should now be updated to reflect the results.
 Once again, run the query that shows all the data from the user table (the same one that you previously ran twice), and you should notice that the first row has been updated in accordance with your UPDATE query.